-Day Camper Pick Up: Day camper families will follow the same driving pattern as for drop off.
-You will pull your car up to the gate and your camper will be called to come to your car.
+Day Camper Pick Up: Day camper families should park and walk to the check out spot to pick up your campers.
 Please make sure to wear your mask when you are at the gate.

 What if it Rains?
 Each group will be signed a specific shelter so that there are not large numbers of people in one location.

 What if someone gets sick?
-Camp has a designated Quarantine Cabin which is right behind the Nurses Cabin.
-In the event a Camper or Staff member displays symptoms of Covid-19, they will be asked to quarantine in this location, and will not be able to return to Camp until they have provided a negative test.
+In the event a Camper or Staff member displays symptoms of Covid-19, they will be given a rapid covid test.
+They will not be able to return to Camp until they have provided a negative test.
 The Camp Nurse will determine if quarantine is necessary, and communicate with our local Physician Consultant.